 ABSTUDY/Centrelink

 This course is registered as an approved course with ABSTUDY and Centrelink.
 As all enrolments in this course are full time, you might be eligible for ABSTUDY payments.
-The Centrelink course code will be available by enrolment 2024.
+Education Provider: La Trobe University - VET Code: 3P346

 Additional costs